The two-weight inequality for the Hilbert transform with general measures: Abstract

 \section{Abstract}

 The two-weight inequality for the Hilbert transform is characterized for an arbitrary pair of positive Radon measures $\sigma$ and $w$ on $\R$.
 In particular, the possibility of common point masses is allowed, lifting a restriction from the recent solution of the two-weight problem by Lacey, Sawyer, Shen and Uriarte-Tuero.
 Our characterization is in terms of Sawyer-type testing conditions and a variant of the two-weight $A_2$ condition, where $\sigma$ and $w$ are integrated over complementary intervals only.
-One of the key novelties of the proof is a two-weight inequality for the Poisson integral with `holes'.
+A key novely of the proof is a two-weight inequality for the Poisson integral with `holes'.